F2 Logistics Cargo Movers: Move to the PVL and hiatus

 On March 11, 2021, the team announced it has joined the professional Premier Volleyball League (PVL), following the exodus of other PSL teams to the PVL.
 On July 9, 2021, the team announced that it will not participate in the Open Conference citing injuries and lack of training due to difficulties maintaining their training bubble.

-The team would not have any competitive games from March 2020 until November 2021, when they took part and win the inaugural 2021 PNVF Champions League.
+The indoor volleyball team would not have any competitive games starting March 2020.